fwup-home/fwup/README.md

 1. Unzip the .fw file to inspect the contents.
 It's a regular ZIP file and the `meta.conf` file inside it is the stripped down view of what your configuration looks like after variable substitution, etc.
-2. Add the `error()` function to do printf-style debugging.
+1. Add the `error()` function to do printf-style debugging.
-3. Find an image that works and skip updating some sections.
+1. Find an image that works and skip updating some sections.
 For example, some processors are very picky on the MBR contents and it's easier to get everything else working before tackling partition constraints.

-## How do I specify the root partition in Linux?
+## How do I specify the root partition in Linux

 There are a few options.
 Most people can specify `root=/dev/mmcblk0p1` or `root=/dev/sda1` or something similar on the kernel commandline and everything